Wairarapa – Guide for Backpackers

 Tararua Forest Park (from Masterson)

 To get there from Masterton, turn off State Highway 2 onto Norfolk Road, south of Masterton.
 You’ll reach a car park, campsite (check out Where to Camp in Wellington for more info), and a whole lot of tracks from leisurely strolls to multi-day hikes through the forest to exposed hills.
-With the epic views and feeling of accomplishment, there’s some rewarding hikes to be had.
+With the epic views and feeling of accomplishment, there are some rewarding hikes to be had.
 Make sure you are fully prepared, especially for the longer hikes.

 Donnelly Flat Loop Walk (1-hour return)